naihishinso/osu-skins/README.md

 1. For osu!standard, the skin does not make use of combo colors and is colored white by default, making it easy to follow.
 As such, the skin works best with 100% background dim.
 2. Makes use of simple sounds for buttons and whatnot to prevent distractions while in-game.
 3. Small score numbers that don't block out circles.
+4. Very clear approach circles.
+5. Simple interface designs on buttons, icons and other elements.

 # Issues